murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

 6. Enable Ableton Link
 7. Start TouchOSC Bridge and configure in Ableton.
 8. Check the MIDI/OSC connections are working as pictured in the setup diagram.
-9. The first time you run the template try moving all the controls to pick-up the controls.
+9. The first time you run the template try moving all the controls to pick up the controls.
 10. Select a virtual instrument of your choice in another Ableton track (or an external instrument) and select Reaktor 6 as the MIDI input to receive the sequencer output.
 11. Configure your sequence as you wish: direction, steps, offset, velocity, glide, gate, gate rate, bpm and so on
 12. You are ready to play.
 Enjoy!